ishagadkari/Azure_pyodbc/README.md

 ## PyODBC SQL Database Interaction

-This Python script provides functions for interacting with a SQL database using the `pyodbc` library.
+This Python script provides functions for interacting with a Azure SQL database using the `pyodbc` library.
 It includes functions for establishing a database connection, creating a cursor, adding tables, and inserting rows into existing tables.

 ### Prerequisites